Monument to the Wise Peel

 Monument to the Wise Peel (Concept)

-SCALE: 400 cm (Concept)
+SCALE: 250 to 400 cm (Concept)

 LOCATION: TBD